 Language Requirements: the language of instruction at EPUSP is Portuguese.
 The Portuguese Language Proficiency Certificate is not mandatory.
 It is a requirement that all exchange students have the basic level in Portuguese.

 Portuguese Language Course: is open for all foreign students at the Language Center of Faculty of Philosophy Letters and Humanities of USP.
 A placement test upon arrival is a requirement for defining your level and the courses that you will be taking For further information please visit http://fflch.usp.br/ or send a message to email@example.com.
+There are opportunities of Online Portuguese Courses that will be informed to the students nominated to the exchange programs.

 Student Visa (Temporary Type IV) is compulsory to be registered at Poli.
 This Visa has to be requested by the student while still in his/her home country from the Brazilian Diplomatic Representation (http://www.itamaraty.gov.br/).